- Goal 1

 You've employed a really great method of MFA for your email account.
 But it isn't foolproof.
 You'll still need to be careful not to accidentally give a bad actor your password and your mobile code.
 If they do manage to get both, they can still get into your accounts.

-Later on in the security journey, we'll talk more about protecting yourself from phishing, but in short, always make sure you're typing your passwords and authentication codes into the real site that you mean to.
+Later on in the security journey, I'll talk more about protecting yourself from phishing, but in short, always make sure you're typing your passwords and authentication codes into the real site that you mean to.
 When in doubt, use your favorite search engine or a known bookmark to make sure you're in the right place.
 Don't rely on email links or directly typing URLs if you can help it.

 You've completed the first goal in the Harder to Hack journey.
 With a more secure email account, you're just a bit harder to hack!
 Continue on to secure more parts of your digital world.